SabrinaKaren/flutter-projects/34_get_whatsapp_provider/README.md

 # getwhatsapp

-An app developed in flutter with the objective of opening whatsapp in a specific conversation through the phone number.
+An app developed in flutter with the objective of opening whatsapp in a specific conversation through the phone number (using provider).